[Ord. 175, 5/9/1955, § 1; as amended by Ord. 269, 6/26/1967, § 1; and by Ord. 422, 1/3/1994, § 1]

 Containers or tanks shall be set on a firm foundation constructed of cement or masonry.

-No container or tank may be placed within ten (10) feet of any property line.
+No container or tank may be placed within 10 feet of any property line.

 Piping shall be wrought iron, steel, brass or copper.
 The use of aluminum or cast iron is prohibited.
-Piping shall be suitable for a safe working pressure of one hundred twenty-five (125) pounds.
+Piping shall be suitable for a safe working pressure of 125 pounds.
 Piping shall be securely fastened to the wall or building.
-Piping shall have a manual shut-off valve near appliance.
+Piping shall have a manual shutoff valve near the appliance.

-Appliances must have an automatic shut-off pilot on burner.
+Appliances must have an automatic shutoff pilot on the burner.
 Appliances shall not be connected by simply pushing hose on fittings.
 Hoses must have approved fittings on each end.

 The Fire Marshal shall inspect the system at the time of installation and at least two times each year thereafter.